 - Adolescent Residential (gender-specific teams)

-Though the children’s and preadolescent units are co-educational, all residences at Acadia Montana are gender-specific.
+Though the children’s and preadolescent units are co-educational, all residences at our residential treatment center are gender-specific.
 Girls and boys stay in separate buildings, in semi-private rooms that are shared by two residents in the same age group.

-All care at Acadia Montana is personalized, with each resident receiving an individual treatment plan that has been customized according to his or her specific strengths, needs, and treatment objectives.
+All of the behavioral health treatment programs at our treatment center are personalized, with each resident receiving an individual treatment plan that has been customized according to his or her specific strengths, needs, and treatment objectives.
 All treatment plans contain a full schedule of individual, group, family and specialized-track therapy sessions, school attendance, and recreational therapy.
 Care is provided by a multi-disciplinary team of licensed and credentialed professionals and professionally supervised paraprofessionals.

-At Acadia Montana, we employ a primary treatment model that provides our residents with a consistent point of contact from each discipline to whom they can turn for support and treatment services.
+At Acadia Montana, a leading adolescent & teen residential treatment center in Butte, MT, we employ a primary treatment model that provides our residents with a consistent point of contact from each discipline to whom they can turn for support and treatment services.
 Each resident’s primary treatment team will include the following individuals:

 - Psychiatric Provider